 These gorgeous Smoky Mountain scenic drives boast sweeping mountain views you’ll remember for a lifetime.
-While these picturesque parkways are wonderful any time of year, the vibrant colors of fall add a extra spark of beauty.
-These roads also boast a variety of hiking and entertainment options along the route.
+While these picturesque parkways are wonderful at any time of year, the vibrant colors of fall add an extra spark of beauty.
+These roads also offer a variety of hiking and entertainment options along the route.

 Smoky Mountain Scenic Drives

-Roaring Fork Motor Nature Tail – This forested nature trail features rustic driving bridges, restrooms and picnic areas.
+his forested nature trail features rustic driving bridges, restrooms, and picnic areas.
 Along the route, there are also a variety of hiking trails and a historic homestead.

-Cades Cove Loop Road – This scenic loop features a variety of great photo spots with designated pull-offs and sweeping mountain views.
-A variety of historic churches, homesteads an other buildings are also featured along this route.
+This scenic loop features a variety of great photo spots with designated pull-offs and sweeping mountain views.
+A variety of historic churches, homesteads, and other buildings are also featured along this route.
 This is also an excellent spot to bear watch.

 Related Read: Discover Clingmans Dome Summit Hike

-Cherohala Skyway & The Tail Of The Dragon – Slightly south of the Smokies, this famed 129 mile driving loop features scenic views and the Tail of the Dragon, a section of highway that attracts motorcyclists from across the United States.
+Slightly south of the Smokies, this famed 43-mile driving loop features scenic views and the Tail of the Dragon, a section of highway that attracts motorcyclists from across the United States.
 The Tail of the Dragon is infamous for its 318 curves in just 11 short miles and the many deaths that occur from reckless driving!

 Related Read: 20 Family Friendly Smoky Mountain Hikes

-Wears Valley Road – This peaceful road meanders through the Smoky Mountain town of Wears Valley.
-Wears Valley offers a variety of quaint county cafes, restaurants and shops with continuous mountain views.
+This peaceful road meanders through the Smoky Mountain town of Wears Valley.
+Wears Valley offers a variety of quaint county cafes, restaurants, and shops with continuous mountain views.
 The road also connects Townsend to Pigeon Forge.

-Foothills Parkway – With multiple sections, this route offers breath taking views of the Smoky Mountains and the Tennessee Valley.
+With multiple sections, this route offers breathtaking views of the Smoky Mountains and the Tennessee Valley.
 There are many pull-offs along the way to satisfy the photographer in you!

 Related Read: The Ultimate Smoky Mountain Shopping Guide